gabrielegilardi/ANFIS/README.md

-# Adaptive Neuro-fuzzy Inference System (ANFIS) for regression problems using the Takagi–Sugeno fuzzy inference system
+# Multivariate Regression and Classification Using an Adaptive Neuro-Fuzzy Inference System (Takagi-Sugeno) and Particle Swarm Optimization

 ## Reference